 You can use XML sitemaps to tell Google and the other search engines that your site has been updated.
+While WordPress finally has native XML sitemaps, our solution is more powerful.
 Our WordPress SEO plugin automatically configures your XML sitemaps, so you don’t have to worry about anything.
 We generate sitemaps for your different post types, including your images, and make sure that it generates and loads really quickly.

 We intelligently split your sitemaps up into smaller bits, so Google only has to fetch one new XML “sub”-sitemap when a post is published.

 You can check and manage which types of your content, archives, and templates should be included in your XML sitemaps in your SEO → Search Appearance settings.
 Content types that are set to not show in search results will be automatically excluded from your XML sitemaps.

 Lastly, our XML sitemaps support has a pretty complete API, allowing developers to add or change functionality through their plugins and themes.
 Our own Local SEO, News SEO and Video SEO extensions (which generate their own, specific sitemaps) are built on this API, and, other plugins frequently build their own solutions on top of our system.

 4. Speed up your WordPress website

 If your website is slow, you risk frustrating your users.
 That makes them less likely to engage, browse, convert, or visit again.
 That, in turn, can make them less likely to share your content, link to your pages, or recommend your brand.
 In short, speed is an important part of WordPress SEO, and a huge part of the overall user experience.
 That means that it’s critical to measure and manage your performance — especially for users on mobile or slower connections!